IsuruBoyagane15/vue4logs-demo-front-end/README.md

 # FYP-demo-front_end

 # Description
-this will provide options to the user to upload the log file and the configuration file Afterprocessing the log file in the back end, it will send the templates relavent to each log line
+this will provide options to the user to upload the log file and the configuration file.
+After processing the log file in the back end, it will send the templates relavent to each log line